jbarratt/serialized-hugo/content/post/awless_and_a1.md

 ---
-title: "Expermenting with AWS's new a1 instances with awless"
+title: "Expermenting with AWS's new a1 instances, using awless"
 date: 2018-12-12T10:11:56-08:00
 lastmod: 2018-12-12T10:11:56-08:00
+slug: "expermenting-with-awss-new-a1-instances-with-awless"
 description: "AWS recently released ARM-core based servers.
 I wanted to see how they performed, and also demonstrate awless, a favorite tool for ad-hoc AWS experimentation."
 draft: false
 ---